samuelroland/ADS-labs/lab07.md

 $ groups leia
 leia : leia
 ```
+It also created a new group with the same name as the username.

 > [!NOTE]
 > Make leia member of the group rebels (as secondary group).